-- 5. To edit an existing workflow: - a.
+- 5. To allow other assessments to reuse the instances (clones) from this assessment, click the icon beside an object type to enable the Option to Link to Existing toggle.
+See the Link to Existing (Rely On) Assessment Data for more information. - 6.
+To edit an existing workflow: - a.
 Click Configure in the row for the assessment or appropriate object type on the Edit Workflow page.
 If an object type has multiple workflows, select it from the dropdown menu in the Workflow Name column, then click Configure. - b.
 Make adjustments to the workflow states, triggers, transitions, and actions as needed.
-See Workflows for more information on configuring these settings. - 6.
+See Workflows for more information on configuring these settings. - 7.
 To create a new workflow for object types that are not flagged as reference data, click New in the row for the appropriate object type.
 See the Workflows section for more information on creating a new workflow.